 1. Create a genuine brand.

 First, focus on developing a genuine brand.
-This is especially important today’s economy and a digital world that’s filled with urgent buzz of COVID-19 and our current political climate.
+This is especially important in today’s economy and a digital world that’s filled with urgent buzz of COVID-19 and our current political climate.

 A genuine brand creates an emotional bond and forms a common set of expectations with your customers.
 You should be able to answer the questions: What makes your brand/product truly distinctive?
 What’s your brand’s unique story?
 Your brand needs to be different from similar products with a special quality, style, and attractiveness.
 It also must be relevant to your consumers’ lives and appeal to their values.